Active Military, Veterans and Tinnitus

 Are your ears ringing?

-Tinnitus can manifest as a ringing, buzzing, humming, or similar noise you hear even though there is no outside source for the sound.
+Tinnitus can manifest as a ringing, buzzing, humming, or similar noise you hear even though there is no external source for the sound.
 While you may have been told there is no cure, that doesn’t mean there aren’t ways to find relief and restore your peace of mind.
-You can learn to live with tinnitus by finding out how to control it, instead of letting it control you.
+You can learn to live with tinnitus by discovering how to manage it—rather than letting it control you.

-If you hear an annoying noise that never seems to go away, it can be distracting, put you on edge, and increase stress and anxiety.
+If you hear annoying noise that never seems to go away, it can be distracting, unsettling, and increase stress or anxiety.
 Because only you can hear it, you might feel like no one understands what you’re going through.
-But this phenomenon is very real.
-It’s called tinnitus and it’s a more common condition than you might think.
+But this experience is very real.
+It’s called tinnitus, and it’s a more common condition than you might think.

 tinnitus-question